Division of General Internal Medicine

 - Robinson, Leslie, MD

 - Southall, Nikkita, MD

 Open Faculty Positions

-The General Internal Medicine Division in the Department of Medicine at the University of Maryland School of Medicine has openings for full time internists on our inpatient Hospitalist Teams.
+The General Internal Medicine Division in the Department of Medicine at the University of Maryland School of Medicine has the following openings available:

-GENERAL HOSPITALISTS (Positions 3-309-770 & 771) - These positions incorporate service at our main hospital and an affiliated hospital, both located in downtown Baltimore, Maryland.
-Both services provide 24/7 coverage for inpatient medicine floors and include a physician-assistant.
+GENERAL HOSPITALIST (Position 3-309-804 ) - This position provides 24/7 coverage for inpatient medicine floors and includes a physician-assistant at our main downtown Baltimore hospital.
+This position will also staff an Observation Unit.
 Opportunities are available for teaching.
 Ideal candidates will possess outstanding clinical and teaching skills and a strong commitment to patient care, as well BE/BC in internal medicine.

 Faculty rank and tenure status for all positions is commensurate with candidate’s qualifications and experience.
 Excellent salary/benefits package available.
 Qualified candidates should apply by e-mail by sending CV and names of 4 references to Rhonda Reed firstname.lastname@example.org

 The University of Maryland, Baltimore is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, individuals with disabilities and protected veterans are encouraged to apply.